edgariscoding/distance-grapher/README.md

 ```

 ## 6. Find the Minimal Spanning Tree for the graph.
-Execute KRUSHKAL’s Algorithm to create a Minimal Spanning Tree for the current graph IF and ONLY IF the global variable UNDIRECTED is set to TRUE.
+Execute Kruskal’s Algorithm to create a Minimal Spanning Tree for the current graph IF and ONLY IF the global variable UNDIRECTED is set to TRUE.

 The output format will be discussed in class and provided as an addendum after the class.

 ##### Format:

 ```
-krushkal
+Kruskal
 ```
 ##### Example:

 ```
-krushkal
+Kruskal
 ```
 ##### Return: